mediafly/extensions-documentation/extensions.md

 To see the examples in action on your device:

-1. Download Whitebox for [iOS](https://itunes.apple.com/us/app/whitebox/id399107683?mt=8), [Android](https://play.google.com/store/apps/details?id=com.mediafly.android.video.onmediafly&hl=en) or [Windows 8](http://apps.microsoft.com/windows/en-us/app/39a96812-56fa-4583-82eb-4d787fda0d4c)
+1. Download Whitebox for [iOS](https://itunes.apple.com/us/app/whitebox/id399107683?mt=8), [Android](https://play.google.com/store/apps/details?id=com.mediafly.android.video.onmediafly&hl=en), [Windows](http://downloads.mediafly.com.s3.amazonaws.com/desktopviewer/mediafly-desktop-viewer-prod-latest.exe) or [Mac](http://downloads.mediafly.com.s3.amazonaws.com/desktopviewer/mediafly-desktop-viewer-prod-latest.dmg)
 2. When asked for Company Code or Company Login Name, enter "extensions"
 3. Each example will be contained within a folder that describes the example

 ### Google Group
-Please [join our Google Group](https://groups.google.com/forum/?hl=en#!forum/mediafly-interactives) to keep up with the latest information, udates and news.
+Please [join our Google Group](https://groups.google.com/forum/?hl=en#!forum/mediafly-extensions) to keep up with the latest information, updates and news.
 As well, learn from and get help from other Extensions builders and customers.

 ### Changelog
 Please see the [repository](https://bitbucket.org/mediafly/mediafly-interactives-documentation/commits/all) of this document for a changelog.